Ultrasound Guided Joint Injection In Brooklyn NYC

 How does the injection work?

-A technician or doctor/therapist will apply the injection to the patient as needed for pain or injury.
+The pain management specialist will apply the injection to the patient as needed for pain or injury.
 They utilize anywhere from a 21 to 27 gauge needle on disinfected skin.
 They penetrate the skin with the needle that is being monitored by an ultrasonographic machine.
-This ensures that the needle and injection is given in the appropriate area as related to the patients pain and any bursa.
+This ensures that the needle and injection is given in the appropriate area as related to the patient’s pain and any bursa.
 Corticosteroid is injected into the area as well as an anesthetic as needed.

-This is an outpatient procedure that requires very little preparation or post-appiontment support.
-The area that the injection is applied to should not be utilized for approximately 48 hours in order to recover.
+This is an outpatient procedure that requires very little preparation or post-appointment support.
+The area that the injection is applied to should be rested for approximately 24-48 hours in order to recover.

 What benefits does it have?